PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Experiments and Analysis

-\paragraph{General Accuracy} In Table \ref{tab:pd_accuracy}, we report accuracies of discussions of multiple combinations of reviewers on LFQA.
-There are several trends: (1) when two models are of similar capabilities (e.g. GPT-4 and Claude), there are likely relatively large improvements upon initial reviews of both LLMs (2) when there is a substantial gap between reviewer capabilities (e.g. GPT-4 and GPT-35), the discussion accuracy is usually below the stronger model's initial accuracy and higher than the weaker model's.
-(3) when models ``self-discuss'', where we set different temperatures to create two variants of the same model, for example GPT-4 (temperature=0 and =0.8).
-The weaker model usually can substantially ``self-improve'', it is the case for GPT-35, while GPT-4's self-discussion brings only little improvements.
+\begin{bluenote} In Table \ref{tab:pd_accuracy}, we report the peer discussion accuracy (PDA) of multiple combinations of reviewers' discussion results on LFQA based on the best two discussion prompts in Table \ref{tab:lfqa_prompting}.
+We observe: (1) when two reviewer LLMs are of similar capabilities (e.g., GPT-4 and Claude differ by less than 100 in Table \ref{tab:global_correlation}), they reach stable improvements upon their initial reviews.
+In the above example, GPT-4 gets 3\% improvement (from 0.729 (±0.014) to 0.743 (±0.011)), and Claude get 8\% improvement (from 0.671 (±0.025) to 0.729 (±0.018)) ; (2) when there is a substantial gap between reviewer capabilities (e.g., GPT-4 and GPT-35 differ larger than 100 in Table \ref{tab:global_correlation}), the PDA of the weaker model always reaches the most improvement and the highest final result.
+In the above example, GPT-35 receives a 30\% improvement (from 0.579 (±0.026) to 0.700 (±0.018)). ; (3) when models ``self-discuss'', for example, we create two variants of the same model by setting different temperatures and prompt them to discuss, weaker models (e.g., GPT-3.5) can substantially ``self-improve'' (from 0.579 (±0.026) to 0.664 (±0.018)).
+GPT-4's self-discussion brings little improvement (from 0.729 (±0.014) to 0.779 (±0.014)).
+Future investigations on how to design better self-discussion strategies would be worth working on. \end{bluenote}

+\begin{bluenote} Table \ref{tab:corr_summeval} shows the same trend as Table \ref{tab:pd_accuracy}.
+A higher correlation score indicates discussion results are more aligned with human annotations.
+Models with similar capabilities (GPT-4 \& Claude) get large improvements after discussion.
+Models having a substantial gap (GPT-4 \& GPT-35) reach results close to the stronger model.
+When a model self-discuss (GPT-35), it can improve its own performance. \end{bluenote}

-In Table~\ref{tab:pd_vicuna_accuracy}, we report results on GPT-3.5 v.s.
-Vicuna-13b comparisons on Vicuna80 questions, we see the GPT-4\&Claude discussion increases the accuracy by over 1.5\%.
-Also, we add the accuracy of the PR method in the Table.
-There the review becomes substantially fairer after weighted ranking.
-Future investigations on how to design better self-discussion strategies would be worth it.
+Table~\ref{tab:pd_vicuna_accuracy} reports accuracy on comparisons of GPT-3.5 v.s.
+Vicuna-13b answers to Vicuna80 questions, we see the GPT-4 \& Claude discussion increases the accuracy by over 1.5\%.
+Also, we compare with PR method and find that the review becomes substantially better after weighted scoring.

 \paragraph{Peer discussions help mitigate self-enhancement bias}